Woolworth's in Carr Street once

 courtesy The Ipswich Society

-One can just make out the art deco upper storey, so it would
+One can just make out the Art Deco upper storey.
+[UPDATE

-The deep red background with shaped gold lettering in serif'd
+with shaped gold lettering in clightly condensed serif'd

-large-and-small caps looks back to Victorian shop-fronts and forward to
+large-and-small caps looking back to Victorian shop-fronts and forward

 the more 'commercial' sans-serif caps of the sixties and seventies.